kgdn/kgdn.github.io/index.md

 description: Welcome to the front page of my GitHub blog!
 layout: home
 ---
-## Hello, world!
+## You've reached the website of Kieran Gordon!
 {{ page.description }} I would have preferred to have self-hosted this blog, but I don't have the time, money and resources to do so.
 So GitHub will do!
+Head over to the About page to learn more about me, and to contact if you have any questions or comments.

 ## Contact
 You can contact me on the following channels: